-Even though there are currently sufficient or, in some cases, even abundant resources available to produce food - a fact that in turn has led to a decrease in undernutrition (and conversely a rise in overnutrition) - this situation will likely not persist for much longer.
-With the number of natural resources that are gradually being depleted going up and the global population continuing to increase, securing a continued supply of high quality raw materials will surely become one of the great challenges of the 21st century.
+Even though there are currently sufficient or in some cases even abundant resources available to produce food - a fact that has in turn led to a decrease in undernutrition (and conversely a rise in overnutrition) - this situation will likely not persist for much longer.
+With the number of natural resources that are gradually being depleted going up and global population continuing to increase, securing a continued supply of high quality raw materials will surely become one of the great challenges of the 21st century.
+Climate changes cause more extreme weather phenomena.
+Coupled with a decrease in water availability this will decrease agricultural production in many areas.
+An increasing competition from other sectors such as the chemical and energy industries will put additional pressure on the food supply system.

-Climate change causes even more extreme weather phenomena.
-Coupled with a decrease in water availability, this will decrease agricultural production in many areas.
-Environmental pressures also affect a continued resource supply from marine resources for the food industry.
-Finally, an increasing competition from other sectors, such as the chemical and energy industries, will put additional pressure on the food supply system.
 Between now and 2020, the sector will therefore need to find new approaches to become more water and energy efficient, or to become more flexible in their use.
 New methods and technologies to use resources more holistically will be needed.
 Moreover, the need for more biological resources must be balanced with environmental protection and sustainability considerations.
 The effect of the growth of power imbalance and income inequality will have to be taken into account when developing new food systems.

-By 2030, flows in the global food system must be fully circular and enhance the use of side streams along the supply chain.
-New technologies, including the synthesis of food components from non-food materials or the use of non-traditional resources such as insects or microalgae, should be fully explored and embraced to supplement the diminishing supply of some raw materials.
-To overcome the growing gap between the haves and the have nots, measures should be taken to develop a shared profit food system.
+By 2030, flows in the global food system must be fully circular and thus minimize waste along the supply chain.
+New technologies including the synthesis of food components from non-food materials or the use of non-traditional resources such as insects or microalgae should be fully explored and embraced to supplement the diminishing supply of some raw materials.
+To overcome the growing divide between the have and the have nots, measures should be taken to develop a shared profit food system.